 - Some way to align the ball back to a home position (added on the BBH-100 ball head which are about 50% more expensive than the SBH-100)

 Overall, I have been very happy with the Vanguard SBH-100 and look forward to using it for many years to come.
+Don’t just take my word for it; check out the customer reviews about the Vanguard SBH-100 over at Amazon.

 The Legs: Vanguard Alta Pro 263AT